n-j-91/assignment-solution/README.md

 Below instructions will guide you to locate each part that requires a fix.
 Try to address as many points as you can.

+1. Open _app-receiver/receiver/service/controller.py_ and locate _upload_file_ method.
+   This method is incomplete.
+Refer to the comments provided with the method and complete the implementation to achieve what is expected from it.
+Use the hints provided.

+2.